How Dams Help Los Angeles

 Addressing Sediment Management

-The Flood Control District built a flood control system of dams and debris basins, which interrupted the natural sediment process.
-Subsequently, Los Angeles was able to build neighborhoods within floodplains and reduce flood risk for residents.
-Now, although erosion still occurs when it rains, once unpredictable rivers and sediment are diverted into protective channels.
-Water, sediment, and debris are captured in the flood control system as opposed to spreading into, and damaging, Los Angeles’ vast network of neighborhoods.
-There are many challenges the District faces while providing flood risk management and water conservation.
+The Flood Control District built a system of dams and debris basins, which interrupted the natural sediment process.
+This allowed Los Angeles to develop neighborhoods within floodplains while reducing flood risk for residents.
+Although erosion still occurs during rainstorms, unpredictable rivers and sediment are now diverted into protective channels.
+Water, sediment, and debris are captured by the flood control system rather than spreading into and damaging Los Angeles’ extensive network of neighborhoods.
+Despite these measures, the District continues to face numerous challenges in providing flood risk management and water conservation.

 Flood Risk Reduction